-DO introduce yourself by stating your department, your graduation date, and (based on your research) the types of opportunities that are available with that employer that both interest you and are a good match for your education and experience.
+- DO introduce yourself by stating your department, your graduation date, and (based on your research) the types of opportunities that are available with that employer that both interest you and are a good match for your education and experience.

 Research participating employers by visiting their websites prior to the event.
 Job descriptions from those who send them in advance will be made available to you before Career Day.
 Refer to this website for tips on employer research.

 Prior to Career Day, think about what you’re looking for in a position and what you have to offer.
 Prepare a two-minute pitch that includes: your name, department, prior degree(s), current degree program, brief description of relevant experience, and your immediate career goals.
 Formulate questions for the various employers attending the event.
 Refer to the Big Interview for tips on interviewing.
 We also provide a workshop on career fair prep prior to the event--check CareerLink for the date/time.

 Prioritize the list of employers you’d like to meet.
-Here is the list of employers attending the Spring Career Fair 2018.

-Come to our workshops on how to prepare for Career Day, and visit our Courseworks page to see a recorded video of the workshop.
+Come to our workshops on how to prepare for Career Day and visit our Courseworks page to see a recorded video of the workshop.

 On Career Day

-Plan to arrive for the start of Career Day and to stay until its conclusion.
+- Plan to arrive for the start of Career Day and to stay until its conclusion.

-After each interaction, jot down quick notes for future reference.
+- After each interaction, jot down quick notes for future reference.